Great Sandwich. Lousy Washrooms.

 The optics of unsanitary food preparation

-Hygiene is tightly coupled with food preparation and your facilities bear witness to the safety of the food preparation and the food itself.
-A recurring theme in our survey was that if the washroom was dirty then so was the kitchen.
+A recurring theme in our survey was that if the washrooms were dirty then so was the kitchen.
 Customers can’t see your kitchen.
-They can see your washroom and they can imagine your staff using it…right before they prepare their meal.
+They can see your washrooms and they can imagine your staff using it…right before they prepare their meal.

 Complaint IA Change Management in Retail ad